Data Quality, Data Accuracy, Data Completeness, Data Consistency, Data Governance

 Understanding Data Quality Dimensions

-Data quality dimensions are the measurable characteristics that determine how fit data is for its intended purpose.
-While various frameworks identify different numbers of dimensions, accuracy, completeness, and consistency form the core trio that impacts nearly every data use case.
+Data quality dimensions are the different ways we measure whether data is good enough to use.
+Think of them like criteria for grading an essay: just as writing is assessed on grammar, clarity, and structure, data is evaluated on multiple characteristics.
+While various frameworks identify different numbers of dimensions (ranging from 4 to 15), accuracy, completeness, and consistency form the core trio that impacts nearly every data use case.

 Think of these dimensions as the pillars supporting your data infrastructure.
 A weakness in any one dimension can compromise the entire structure, leading to unreliable reports, faulty machine learning models, or flawed business decisions.